reqT/reqT-jacop/README.md

 * Bump the version in `package.sh` and run the script.

 * Create a release and upload the jar to the release section of this GitHub repo.

+# License

+The code in this repo has a permissive license, but note that the `jacop` dependency has a non-permissive license.